soma00333/profile/docs/work_experience/layerx.md

     </tr>
     <tr>
       <td><strong>Result</strong></td>
-      <td>The system successfully enabled secure and scalable workflow notifications, ensuring users were informed of progress while fully complying with high-security standards.</td>
+      <td>The system successfully enabled secure and scalable workflow notifications.
+Users were informed of progress.
+The system fully complied with high-security standards.</td>
     </tr>
     <tr>
       <td><strong>Challenge</strong></td>
-      <td>The primary challenge was that the system had to be deployed and operate within a closed network environment with stringent traffic control and access restrictions.</td>
+      <td>The primary challenge was the closed network environment.
+The system had to be deployed there.
+It had strict traffic control and access restrictions.</td>
     </tr>
     <tr>
       <td><strong>Solution</strong></td>
       <td>
         <ul>
-          <li>I explicitly defined all necessary inbound and outbound traffic rules to allow essential communication while maintaining network isolation.</li>
+          <li>I explicitly defined all necessary inbound and outbound traffic rules.
+These allowed essential communication while maintaining network isolation.</li>
-          <li>I configured a secure firewall policy to strictly control access to and from the notification system, ensuring compliance with security standards.</li>
+          <li>I configured a secure firewall policy.
+It strictly controlled access to and from the notification system.
+This ensured compliance with security standards.</li>
         </ul>
       </td>
     </tr>
     <tr>
       <td><strong>Learning</strong></td>
-      <td>I learned how to design event-driven architectures that maintain functionality while adhering to the strictest security requirements in closed network environments.</td>
+      <td>I learned how to design event-driven architectures.
+They maintain functionality while following the strictest security requirements in closed network environments.</td>
     </tr>
     <tr>
       <td><strong>Skill</strong></td>